The Balzac United Church Garage Sale

 - Thank you to everyone who has supported our outreach projects.
 For more info, to join the outreach team or to donate, please speak with Sheryl Page.

-- Volunteers needed – Please consider volunteering for the following opportunities to help out at the church.
+If you would be interested in joining, we would be delighted to see you.
+If you have questions about the choir, contact Lee by email at ladyleedow@shaw.ca or call her at 403-818-9592.- Volunteers needed – Please consider volunteering for the following opportunities to help out at the church.
 There will be sign up sheets at the front table and even it you can commit to one Sunday occasionally or maybe once a month that would be very helpful.

 - Greeters – A friendly face at the door is needed to welcome people and provide help.
 It’s a good way to get to know people and check in with old friends.